ocharles/blog/posts/2015-07-23-another-approach-to-default-variables.md

 ---
-title: Another Approach to Default Function Parameters
+title: "Another Approach to Default Function Parameters"
 ---

 Recently, there has been some new discussion around the issue of providing